 Online Digital Marketing

 Everything You Need to Sell & Stream Your Media Online

-Sell your recordings and audiobooks on sites like iTunes, Spotify, Google Music, CDBaby, Amazon, and many more.
-(Audiobooks are sold as downloads on CDBaby and streaming-audio on many sites.)
-For a one-time fee of just $99 per CD or book, we'll upload your sound files and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
+Sell your recordings and audiobooks on sites like iTunes, Spotify, Google Music, Amazon, and many more.
+For a one-time fee of just $99 per CD, we'll upload your sound files and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
 Your customers can buy complete albums or individual tracks.

 Therefore, we do not market any audio products that have explicit material.)

 Here’s what you’ll need to properly distribute your media worldwide

 An artist's name: This is the name you release music under.
 It could be your given name, a band name, or a moniker.
 If you’re releasing music for the first time, Google your artist name to make sure it’s not already being used by another group or artist.